fboes/broilerplate/README.md

 Setup your development space:

-1. The Vagrant way: Update `build/vagrant/Vagrantfile` and set your virtual hostname (currently `broilerplate.local`).
+1. The Vagrant way: Update `build/vagrant/Vagrantfile` and set your virtual hostname (currently `broilerplate-local`).
 2. The Gulp way: Install Gulp plugins via `npm install`.
 4. The Gulp way: Run `build/setup.sh`.
 6. If you do not want to install the [LiveReload plugin](http://livereload.com/extensions/), insert the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-).